 It costs most people money to take action through the Courts.

-Many will be exempt from fees.
-The Government tightened this up, but if you are on an Income Related benefit, or very low pay (less than £1,085 if single or £1,245 as a couple, plus £245 per child, as of 2015) and have no savings over £3,000 (as of 2015) it’s free.
+Some will be exempt from fees.
+If you are on an Income Related benefit, or very low pay (less than £1,085 gross per month if single or £1,245 as a couple, plus £245 per child, as of 2017) and have no savings over £3,000 (as of 2017) it’s free.
 (People earning a little more may get some help towards the fee.)
-You must fill in Form EX160 (see my website) when starting the claim and every time they ask for money.
+You can apply online (put the resulting reference number on your claim form etc.) or you can fill in Form EX160 (see my website).
+You have to do so when starting the claim and every time they ask for money.

 Sadly, this may make it impossible or uneconomical to take legal action.
 However, if you know a disabled person who does not have to pay, get them to experience the same discrimination (e.g. going to the same inaccessible shop) and they can sue for free.